GuancheGamer/landing/docs/modding/creating-textures.md

 3\.
 The converter will create an .iwi file next to your .dds file, [click here to get to the part of the documentation that explains how to load your modified texture in-game](./loading-textures.md).

 ::: warning
-Do not attempt to load your modified textures by putting them back into the original .iwd file (t4/iw5), use our designated folders which is explained in the link above.
+Do not attempt to load your modified textures by putting them back into the original .iwd file, use our designated folders which is explained in the link above.
 :::